 De.3.
-Brief Description of Measure: Percentage of female patients, age = 18 and < 70 at diagnosis, who have their first diagnosis of cancer (epithelial malignancy), whose primary tumor is of the breast, had breast conserving surgery and was administered radiation therapy within 1 year (365 days) of diagnosis
+Brief Description of Measure: Percentage of female patients, age = 18 at diagnosis, who have their first diagnosis of cancer (epithelial malignancy), at AJCC T1cN0M0 or stage IB to IIIC, whose primary tumor is of the breast, and is progesterone or estrogen receptor positive with adjuvant hormonal therapy (recommended or administered) within 1 year (365 days) of diagnosis

 1b.1.
-Developer Rationale: Improve the utilization of radiation therapy for women under the age of 70 receiving breast conserving surgery for breast cancer
+Developer Rationale: Improve the utilization of hormone therapy for women with AJCC T1cN0M0 or Stage IB-III hormone receptor positive breast cancer

 S.4.
-Numerator Statement: Radiation therapy is administered within 1 year (365 days) of the date of diagnosis
+Numerator Statement: Adjuvant hormonal therapy is administered within 1 year (365 days) of the date of diagnosis or it is recommended but not administered